iansf/pstar/docs/pstar_plist_remix.md

          {'foo': [1],    'baz': [42]}])
 ```

-This behavior can be useful when integrating with pandas, for example:
+This behavior can be useful when integrating with `pandas`, for example:
 ```python
 df = rmx_by_bam.pd()
 assert (str(df) ==